benyanke/docs/_drafts/2019-10-13-capsman-v2-setup-guide.markdown

 ```

 Then, specify which interface are allowed to accept CAPs.
 This is generally going to be your internal LAN master interface, and disallowing the
 WAN interface.
 The second line then disallows all interfaces, to effectively turn it from a blacklist into a whitelist.
-Now, only
+Now, CAP requests will only
+be served on the LAN.

 ```bash
 [admin@yourdevice] > /caps-man manager interface add comment="Allow CAPs From internal Lan" disabled=no forbid=no interface=bridge